 In a 1961 speech to MIT students, John McCarthy, a renowned computer scientist that won the Turing award for his work in artificial intelligence (AI), famously said, “computation may someday be organized as a public utility.”
 In other words, the concept of cloud computing began as a shared resource of computing power.

 While the idea has been around for some time, the web-based technology required to support SaaS matured in the late 1990s.
 That’s when companies such as Salesforce—which was founded specifically to create cloud software—began offering traditional enterprise solutions, such as customer relationship management (CRM), through a SaaS model.

 At first, the enterprise software world didn’t take SaaS seriously.
-But the past decade has shown rapid SaaS growth and adoption with a new set of businesses using software for the first time.
-Cloud software adoptions are growing far quicker than other cloud technology segments, such as Platform- (PaaS) or Infrastructure-as-a-Service (IaaS) products.
+But the past decade has shown rapid SaaS growth and adoption with a new set of businesses using software for the first time (full content available to Gartner clients).
+Cloud adoption is growing far quicker than other cloud technology segments, such as Platform- (PaaS) or Infrastructure-as-a-Service (IaaS) products.

 4. Can I customize SaaS software?